Bardolino Tourist Information

 Bardolino is an amazingly picturesque town situated South of Garda Town and North of Lazise which has been well known as a tourist resort for over a hundred years and is a lovely location for your holidays, helped by the 'rosso' wine that bears its name.
 Bardolino wine being cultivated in the green hills behind Bardolino which itself is actually very flat and easy to walk around.
 There are some lovely Bardolino apartments and Bardolino hotels available for an excellent holiday.

-Bardolino Festival of Wine
+Bardolino Wine Festival

 There is also the Chiaretto Wine Festival held in May and the Novello Wine Festival held in November along with the non-alcoholic Bird Festival "Sagra dei Osei" held in September at Cisano.